esbgkannan/GT-CNN/README.md

 - [`tensorboardX`](https://pypi.org/project/tensorboardX/)
 - [`imblearn`](https://pypi.org/project/imblearn/)

+It is recommend to use Anaconda for environment control, it can be downloaded through this [link](https://www.anaconda.com/)

 Most of necessary modules could be installed using `pip install -r requirements.txt` command, running this command should take less than 10 seconds.

 The experiment workstation has Pytorch environment of version 1.8+ and cuda version of 11.1.
-Please install the newest version of Pytorch that applicable to your settings.
+Please install the version of Pytorch that applicable to your settings.

 ## Dataset and Pretrained Models